smpabel-cse/bitm-71/README.md

 # bitm-71
-This is the all projects of BITM SEIP web Application Development (batch name bithphp71)
+This is the all projects of BITM SEIP web Application Development (batch name bitm php71)